UZ9/OSRS-Flipping-Discord-Bot/README.md

 **Name**|**Description**|**Usage**
 :-----:|:-----:|:-----:
-lookup|Looks up an item and its Grand Exchange flipping margins.|lookup [id] protoflip|New lookup system with a switched API.
-The original command will soon be replaced with this one.
-Now supports names!|protoflip [name] flips|Queries the OSRS items for suitable flipping profits.
+lookup|Looks up an item and its Grand Exchange flipping margins.|lookup [id] flips|Queries the OSRS items for suitable flipping profits.
 Uses a builder-like command structure.
 Parameters (All Optional): `max-margin`, `min-margin`, `price`, `members`.|flips [parameters] stats|Looks up the rankings and hiscores for a normal player. |stats [player-name] ironman|Looks up the ranking and hiscores for an ironman player.|stats [player-name]